NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 ## Distractors

-If you want to run the script as is, it is expecting some object to be used as distractor, it is currently using the [google scanned dataset](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects).
+If you want to run the script as is, it expects some objects to be used as distractors, it is currently using the [google scanned dataset](https://app.ignitionrobotics.org/GoogleResearch/fuel/collections/Google%20Scanned%20Objects).
 You can download it automatically with the following:

 ```
 python download_google_scanned_objects.py